Student Additions Account

 Can’t find your student debit card?
 A few taps in our app and it’s frozen temporarily.
 You can also get a secure PIN reminder, and set limits on how much you can take out at cash machines each day.

 Frequently Asked Questions

-A student account is a current account with extra features you can use to manage your money while studying.
-You can have your income paid in, then make payments by debit card, contactless, Direct Debit and standing order.
-Our student account also provides an app that helps you track and manage your money.
-We also offer tips on budgeting and planning for your future.
+It’s a current account with extra features that you can use to help manage your money while studying.
+Get money paid in, and make payments by debit card, contactless, Direct Debit and standing order.
+It’s easy to keep track of and manage your money in the Barclays app, where you’ll also find tips on budgeting and planning for your future.

 No – you need to have a UK mobile phone number to apply.